Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ![](Tree_Canopy_Loss_files/figure-html/Existing Canopy-1.png)<!-- -->

 ### Tree Canopy Change
 Surprisingly, tree canopy loss and gain exhibit similar spatial patterns.
+Percent loss is the tree canopy lost from 2008 - 2018 divided by the total tree canopy area in 2008.
+Percent gain is the tree canopy lost from 2008 - 2018 divided by the total tree canopy area in 2018.
 Both percent gain and loss are highest in a few neighborhoods in South Philadelphia and in the Northeast.
-While this seems counter-intuitive, this is because these neighborhoods have the least tree canopy, therefore each individual tree gained or lost has a greater overall impact.
+While this seems counter-intuitive, this is because these neighborhoods have the least tree canopy.
+Therefore each individual tree gained or lost has a greater overall impact.

 ```r